 -

 You can help your child build language skills by reading to them.
-Have child-centric conversations with them as studies show that babies learn language best within a social context. (source).
+Have child-centric conversations with them, as studies show babies learn language best within a social context. (source).

 Helpful Tips for Learning a New Language Through Reading (Adults and Children):